jiaming-ai/jiaming-ai.github.io/_posts/2024-12-08-future-edu-guidelines.md

 - Reinforce that ethical thinking involves balancing one’s own interests with the well-being of others, fostering a sense of responsibility and integrity.

-The guidelines listed here are general guidelines.
-In my following posts I'll try to give more detailed actionable guidelines and daily life examples.
+The principles outlined here are broad and foundational.
+In future posts, I’ll dive deeper into specific, actionable strategies and share practical, real-life examples to help bring these ideas to life in everyday parenting.